- Author: Furious

 If you plan on playing a druid, you don’t have much flexibility when it comes to choosing a race.
-Both the horde and alliance each offer only one race that play as a druid.
-This means you’ll default to a night elf if you want to be alliance, or a tauren if you wish to play as horde.
+Both Horde and Alliance each offer only one race that play as a druid.
+This means you’ll default to a night elf if you want to be Alliance, or a tauren if you wish to play as Horde.
 Neither race is particularly beneficial for druids, but that doesn’t matter considering that you don’t have a choice!
 If you aren’t partial to either faction and just want to see what both races offer, check out all the racial abilities here!

 - Alliance – Night Elf

 - Horde – Tauren

 Balance Druids have one base talent tree build to work with that you won’t deviate much from.
 Considering the Feral Combat tree doesn’t have any useful caster abilities, you’ll go fairly deep in the Balance tree and put the rest of your points in the Restoration tree.
 As Balance Druids aren’t the best damage dealers, you may occasionally need to heal for specific fights or during periods of intense raid damage.

 This 35/0/15 talent tree build is a great way to build your Balance Druid.
 This allows you to pick up all the damage-benefiting talents within the Balance tree, while going deep enough in the Restoration tree to pick up 3 points in Reflection for an extra 15% mana regeneration while in combat.
 If you were to switch anything, you may consider dropping 3 points in Nature’s Focus to put 3 points into Improved Thorns if you’re asked to keep Thorns on your tank.